elroei/currency-view-dashboard/README.md

 - **Session-based authentication:** Secure login/logout with PHP sessions.
 Only authenticated users can access the dashboard and perform actions.
 - **User-specific dashboard:** All balances, transactions, and actions are tied to the currently logged-in user.
 No manual user selection.
+- **Email verification required:** New users must verify their email before logging in.
+Unverified users are prompted to resend the verification email.
 - **Password confirmation for transfers:** Before sending money, users must re-enter their password for extra security.
 - **Change password:** Users can securely change their password from the profile/settings modal.